Planning For End-Of-Life Care Is More Crucial Than Ever. Here's How

 Another important element of critical care planning is naming at least one health care agent (also called a proxy or surrogate).
 These are people (named in your advance directive) who you designate to make medical decisions on your behalf if you are incapacitated and cannot make them yourself.
 And they will be designated in a particular order so only one person acts as the official agent at any one time.

-Bilber recommends naming as many backups as possible, especially during the pandemic.
+Bibler recommends naming as many backups as possible, especially during the pandemic.
 For example, entire families are getting sick, so having additional individuals who can fill that role should a first or even second agent become ill is particularly helpful now.

 It is important to clarify that although appointed health care agents are allowed to speak on your behalf, completed advance directives usually take precedence over their words, Bibler says.
 In fact, even if an agent insists that their loved one would have wanted a different approach than is outlined in a directive, doctors can face liability if they go against the legal document.
 This is another reason to review advance directives regularly and ensure they still align with your wishes — and to let others know if you have changed anything.
 Bibler also recommends "letting them know why there has been a change," which can help everyone make more nuanced decisions later if necessary.

 It might also be worth considering if there are people you would not like to have contributing to decisions on your behalf.
-"There's always going to be that person that just shows up" when critical decisions need to be made, says Puri who is also author of That Good Night.
+"There's always going to be that person that just shows up" when critical decisions need to be made, says Puri, who is also author of That Good Night.
 "There's not a specific box for this, so I suggest people just write it in."

-Set up time to tell your appointed health care agents that you've named them, and talk through your decisions, says Sudore.
+Set up time to tell your appointed health care agents that you've named them and talk through your decisions, Sudore says.

 "I can't tell you how many conferences I've had with family and friends who basically didn't even know their name was written on an advance directive so they can't even prepare themselves," she says.
 "And giving these people even just an inkling of what's important [to you] can really help."

 Experts say that conversations with your most important loved ones about your care wishes are incredibly helpful.
-(And the more people you loop in, the better, says Bibler.)
+(And the more people you loop in, the better, Bibler says.)

-The conversation doesn't have to be gruesome, says Sudore.
-If it's easier to steer clear of resuscitation or ventilation details, some other topics might actually prove to be more useful, ultimately, for making care decisions, she notes.
+The conversation doesn't have to be gruesome, Sudore says.
+If it's easier to steer clear of resuscitation or ventilation details, some other topics might prove to be more useful, ultimately, for making care decisions, she says.

 For example, she says, you can tell people: "These are the things that make my life worth living and give me quality of life – and these are the things that if I didn't have it would be really hard on me."